khoiminhvu2303-sudo/Group-05-Software-Engineering/docs/05_use_case_diagram.md

   **2. Use-case Register Account**

-2.1.
-Summary: Allows visitors to register for online reader accounts to send requests for new membership cards to the system.
+*2.1.
+Summary: Allows visitors to register for online reader accounts to send requests for new membership cards to the system.*

-2.2.
-Event stream:
+*2.2.
+Event stream*

-2.2.1.
-Main line of events:
+*2.2.1.
+Main line of events*

 1. User selects "Register account" function on OPAC interface.
 2. The system requires users to provide personal information: Full name, date of birth, gender, phone number, email address, CCCD number, permanent address and initialization password.